At Ellis Fischel Cancer Center, we know that routine cancer screenings can help prevent and detect cancer early when

 At our clinic, we offer women a wide variety of screening options, beginning with breast cancer.
 We provide mammograms, which are X-ray photos of your breasts that show indications of breast cancer.
 Mammograms should begin at age 40 and vary depending on your age.
 We recommend the following screening schedule:

 Women age 45-54 years old should get a mammogram every year with a clinical breast exam.

 Women 55 years old and older can switch to mammograms every two years or can continue yearly mammograms with a clinical breast exam.

 Women should also know how their breasts normally look and feel, and report any breast changes to a health care provider right away.

 Some women – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
+Learn about our high-risk breast clinic.
 Talk with your doctor about your risk for breast cancer and the best screening plan for you.
 Our screening clinic offers same-day appointments for your convenience.
 We follow the American Cancer Society Guidelines for breast cancer screenings.

 Finding and treating skin cancer or melanoma early gives our patients the best outcomes.
 Starting at age 21, we recommend you get a whole-body skin exam every year if you identify with one or more of the following: